 The name of this quilt is Star of Wonder.

-It is out of the book, Winter Wonderland by Sherri Falls.
+Winter Wonderland by Sherri Falls.
 Copyright 2015.

 We still have a couple of copies of the book. $19.95.